 - Keto Fried Chicken – Crunchy chicken the whole family loves.

-Add artichokes to your menu soon!
+Add grilled artichokes with a balsamic marinade to your menu soon!

 - 4 large artichokes

 - 1/4 cup water